ekowcharles/aws/README.md

 It is a golang rendition of the [Node.js example](https://github.com/aws-samples/simple-websockets-chat-app) alongside terraform configurations.

+All parts but the `api` component is has not been completed yet because it is [still being added to terraform](https://github.com/terraform-providers/terraform-provider-aws/issues/7004).

 ### Usage

 Usage assumes you already have terraform (v0.12) and awscli (v2.42) setup and you are in the _websocket_ folder.